QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 </interfaces>
 ~~~~

-And the above interface configuration is equivalent to the following:
+And the above interface configuration renders the following expanded configuration:

 ~~~~
 <interfaces>